xingchen-fan/DY_stat_boost/README.md

 * ***`config.General.requestName`*** : Need to be a unique name for each submission.
 * `config.JobType.scriptExe` : Specify the shell script run in jobs.
 * `config.Data.totalUnits = 10000` : Number of jobs = 10000.
 Each job will have a job number `njob` from 1 to 10k.
 CRAB only allows up to 10k jobs per submission.
-* ***`config.JobType.scriptArgs = ['Nevents=10000', 'Index=0']`*** : `Nevents` should always be 10000 per job, but there is a text `njob + Index` at the end of the output NanoAOD file to distinguish different jobs.
-If the output files of all your submissions are transferred to the same directory, you need to change `Index` per submission so that the names of the files are different from each other.
+* ***`config.JobType.scriptArgs = ['Nevents=10000', 'Index=0', 'DIR=YOURDIR']`*** : `Nevents` should always be 10000 per job, but there is a text `njob + Index` at the end of the output NanoAOD file to distinguish different jobs.
+If the output files of all your submissions are transferred to the same directory, you need to change `Index` per submission so that the names of the files are different from each other, otherwise keep it 0. `DIR` is the directory that you want to transfer the outputs of this submission to.

 Finally, submit the jobs to the CRAB: